ermcgrew/web_visualization_challenge/README.md

 # web_visualization_challenge

-Goal: create interactive dashboard to view each sample from the (http://robdunnlab.com/projects/belly-button-biodiversity/Belly, "Button Biodiversity dataset"), which catalogs the microbes that colonize human navels.
+Goal: create interactive dashboard to view each sample from the [Named Link] (http://robdunnlab.com/projects/belly-button-biodiversity/Belly, "Button Biodiversity dataset"), which catalogs the microbes that colonize human navels.

 Utilizes vanilla javascript with Plotly.